 Deflected double weave, especially in wool and silk is a favourite weave.
 Lovley handle and drape.
-The weave is a double weave, with multiple, usually two.
-The difference is that the layers interlace and incorporate warp and weft floats which allow the fabric layers to slide up over and under each other during wet finishing.
+The weave is a double weave, with multiple wefts, usually two.
+The difference is that the layers sap positions and warp and weft floats to allow the layers to slide up over and under each other during wet finishing.
 Simple versions combine tabby with warp and weft floats in regular four end blocks.

 A good place to start designing single layer deflected double weave is with a block profile of an overshot draft.
 This ensures an alternate block tabby sequence.
 The fabric above comes from a block profile with half the number of blocks to the number of shafts on the loom.
 Single layer deflected double weave has a series of warp ends, and weft picks in one colour, usually followed by a number of ends and picks in another, usually contrasting colour.
 In this case, four light, then four dark.

 The diagram above left shows one block profile repeat for the fabric.
 The centre is a rendition of the colour effects.
 The drawdown on the far right reveals blocks of tabby weaving alternately with floats, in four end blocks, in both warp and weft direction.
 Warp and weft floats sit on each side of each block of tabby See Alice Schlein and Denise Kovnat for inspiring deflected double weave fabrics.

 It is possible to weave two layers of deflected double weave with a fold using an end end alternate light / dark silk warp threaded on the TC2.

 The usual way to weave two layers of cloth is to weave a pick in one layer then the other.
 However by reversing the order of the third and fourth picks, you can produce a fold.
 Weave the layers in this order: top, bottom, bottom, top.
 See diagram below: on the left is the path of the shuttle, on the right, how the fold works.